 Divorce in North Dakota can include, and usually does, many aspects of family law.
 The two main aspects are property division and spousal support.
 Property division and spousal support vary among cases in regard to the percentages, amounts, and duration granted for each.
 In North Dakota the Courts look to the Ruff-Fischer Guidelines to help determine these issues.

 A mediator doesn’t advise or advocate for either party involved, but rather spearheads a conversation that satisfies all parties’ concerns and comes to a workable solution.
-Having Greg as a skilled mediation attorney can produce solutions that may have otherwise been forgotten or simply overlooked.
+Having a skilled mediation attorney can produce solutions that may have otherwise been forgotten or simply overlooked.
 Sometimes a family matter just needs the help of a mediator to get items accomplished rather than going through the court system to find the same end result.

 Domestic violence protection orders are similar to a disorderly conduct restraining order, but take place with a family member.
 Protection orders are also further reaching than a protection order, as they can also control parenting time issues.

 Child custody is the custodial award or determination involving a minor child.
 This involves who has the right to make decisions about the child, or legal custody, including decisions about education, religion, medical issues, and discipline, as well as where the child will live, or physical custody.